Taxila Cantonment

 Taxila Cantonment (ٹیکسلا چھاؤنی) is a cantonment adjacent to Taxila in Rawalpindi District, Punjab province, Pakistan.
 The city is home to Heavy Industries Taxila — a major defence, engineering conglomerate, and military corporation.
-Taxila Cantonment is also home to the HITEC University.
+Taxila Cantonment is also home to the HITEC University.Taxila cantonment is a b class cantonment having 5 elected members from each ward.

 Location

 Taxila Cantonment is located immediately east of Taxila city, and is surrounded by the villages of Shahpur, Dhok Wajjan, and Karamwal.
 It is also bordered by Taxila's neighbourhoods of Muslim Colony and Hassan Colony.
 The cantonment is 41 kilometres away from Islamabad by road.

 Administration

 Taxila Cantonment is managed by the Taxila Cantonment Board under the control of the Military Lands & Cantonments Department (ML&C), Ministry of Defence.
 Cantonments throughout Pakistan are established under and governed by the Cantonments Act 1924.

 Transportation

 Rail

 Taxila Cantonment is the location of Taxila's railway station, the Taxila Cantonment Junction railway station, also known as Taxila Junction.
 Taxila Junction is served by the Karachi–Peshawar Railway Line, and is the southern terminus of the Khunjerab Railway, which connects Taxila to the Havelian railway station.
 A planned extension of the railway will eventually connect Taxila to China's Southern Xinjiang Railway in Kashgar, as part of the China–Pakistan Economic Corridor.